humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 So you don't think I'm just another [hyped up mustachio'd sales guy](https://www.youtube.com/watch?v=IS_y40zY-hc&lc=UgzFldRM6LU5unLuFn54AaABAg.AMKlTmJAT5ZAMKrOOAMw3I), I'll note that this does not work perfectly for every problem.
 In August the whole team spent 2 weeks spinning circles on a really tricky race condition that spiraled into a rabbit hole of issues with MCP sHTTP keepalives in golang and a whole bunch of other race-y nonsense.

-But in general, I know this works well for us.
+But that's the exception now.
+In general, this works well for us.
 Our intern shipped 2 PRs on his first day, and 10 on his 8th day.
 I was genuinely skeptical that it would work for anyone else, but me and Vaibhav shipped 35k LOC of working BAML code in 7 hours.
-And if you haven't met Vaibhav, he's one of the most fastidious engineers I know when it comes to code design and quality.
+(And if you haven't met Vaibhav, he's one of the most meticulous engineers I know when it comes to code design and quality)

 ### What's coming